The Kia e-Niro is a fully-electric medium-sized SUV/crossover, based on the conventionally-powered Kia Niro model.

 Independent crash test and safety ratings from Euro NCAP

-The Kia e-Niro has not yet been awarded a safety rating by Euro NCAP.
+The Kia e-Niro was not awarded a safety rating by Euro NCAP during its production life.

-The equivalent model in the regular Niro range was rated five stars in 2016 (top spec models include optional safety equipment), but the e-Niro’s electric motor and battery layout instead of a regular engine and fuel tank mean that the rating for the standard model does not automatically apply to the e-Niro.
+The equivalent model in the regular Niro range was rated five stars in 2016 (top spec models include optional safety equipment), and the e-Niro carried all the same safety equipment as the regular Niro models.
+However, the e-Niro’s electric motor and battery layout – instead of a regular engine and fuel tank – meant that the rating for the standard model did not apply to the e-Niro.

 Awards